domvit81/RFlux/README.md

 help(package=RFlux)
 citation("RFlux")

-Domenico Vitale, Dario Papale and ICOS-ETC Team (2019).
+Domenico Vitale, Dario Papale and ICOS-ETC Team (2019)
-RFlux: An R Package for Processing and Cleaning Eddy Covariance Flux Measurements.
-R package version 1.0.2.
+RFlux: An R Package for Processing and Cleaning Eddy Covariance Flux Measurements R package version 1.0.2

 A BibTeX entry for LaTeX users is